 PDS Biotechnology is a clinical-stage biopharmaceutical company developing novel immunotherapies that train the body’s immune to recognize and kill cancerous cells in the body.
 The company is also developing novel vaccines to treat infectious diseases.

 PDS’ on-going clinical program focuses on cancers caused by infection with the human papillomavirus, including cervical cancer, head and neck cancer, anal cancer, vaginal and vulvar cancers.
-Phase 2 human clinical programs are expected to begin in late 2016.
-PDS also plans to initiate clinical programs in prostate and ovarian cancers in 2016.
+Phase II human clinical programs are expected to begin in early 2018.
+PDS also plans to initiate clinical programs in prostate and ovarian cancers in 2018.

-PDS has active collaborations with various leading institutions including the National Cancer Institute, Stanford Cancer center, University of Kentucky School of Medicine and 2 pharmaceutical companies.
+PDS has active collaborations with leading institutions including the National Cancer Institute, M.D.
+Anderson Cancer Center, and the University of Kentucky School of Medicine.